Top 5 reasons to refinance and the pros and cons of each

 Read, 3 minutes

-With low interest rates, you might be thinking about refinancing your home.
+When interest rates are low, you might be thinking about refinancing your home.
 Doing so may lower your monthly mortgage payments and/or save on interest over the life of your loan.
 However, refinancing isn’t just about the interest rate—there are costs and risks to keep in mind, too.
 Here’s an in-depth look at the reasons to refinance, and the pros and cons you’ll want to consider.

 1 Lower monthly payments